joetanx/conjur-k8s/README.md

 ```

 ## 5.2.
 Deploy cityapp-hardcode
+- Verify that the cityapp container image works with a deployment with hard-coded secrets
 - Notice that the MySQL credentials are hard-coded in `cityapp-hardcode.yaml`
 ```console
 curl -L -o cityapp-hardcode.yaml https://github.com/joetanx/conjur-k8s-jwt/raw/main/cityapp-hardcode.yaml